JAMSADIQ/PINNS/README.md

 # PINNS
-Experiments using Physics Informed neural network  for solving ODEs and PDEs
+Experiments on using Physics Informed neural network for solving ODEs and PDEs